-Keratolysis exfoliativa (also known as lamellar dyshidrosis or dyshidrosis lamellosa sicca) is not a dermatitis but rather a dermatosis.
-It affects the hand and feet and is characterized by annular erythema over the volar aspects of the hands and feet with air-filled blisters, possibly followed by peeling.
+Keratolysis exfoliativa (also known as lamellar dyshidrosis or dyshidrosis lamellosa sicca) is not an inflammation of the skin (and thus not a dermatitis).
+It affects the hands and feet and is characterized by annular erythema over the volar aspects of the hands and feet with air-filled blisters, possibly followed by peeling.
 Small annular collarettes of white scale may affect the palms (less often the soles) but spare the dorsal hands and feet.
 No fluid-filled blisters are present.
 Keratolysis exfoliativa may be aggravated by warm weather, hyperhidrosis, friction, and water contact.

 Hand-foot syndrome is known by a variety of terms, including acral erythema, palmar-plantar erythrodysesthesia, toxic erythema of the palms and soles, Burgdorf reaction, and toxic erythema of chemotherapy.
 It represents cutaneous toxicity caused by certain systemic chemotherapies (eg, capecitabine, cytarabine, fluorouracil, idarubicin, doxorubicin, taxanes, methotrexate, cisplatin, tegafur).
 Symptoms begin with tingling in the palms and/or soles, followed by edema and tender, symmetrical erythema, particularly over the fat pads of the distal phalanges.
 Pain, numbness, flaking, or blistering of the palms and soles can develop.

 Topical medications and phototherapy

 For severe disease, sometimes systemic corticosteroids or immunosuppressants

 Treatment should be directed at the cause when possible.